14yannick/hoermann_door/README.md

 All needed details to assemble you PCB are available in the board folder.
 You can also do a jump start purchasing a fully Assembled and tested PCB
 ### 🚀 Fully Assembled PCB are for Sales on [Tindie](https://www.tindie.com/products/14yannick/uapbridge_pic16/)
+The boards sold on tindie are preflased with pic16 v2 therefore support soft stop and impulse command.
 1. Get a pcb
     * Optionally, get BME280 sensor pcb
     * Supply pcb with 24V via pins 2 & 3 of `J1`